G1 Climax: 1987

 The 1987 International Wrestling Grand Prix ran from May 11 to June 12, 1987.
 The tournament featured 14 wrestlers in two blocks of seven each.
 The top finishers from each block advanced to the final, with the winner becoming the first IWGP Heavyweight Champion.
 Tatsumi Fujinami missed the tournament due to an injury he suffered on the IWGP Champion Series tour, but acted as a commentator for the final match.

 1988

 The 1988 International Wrestling Grand Prix ran from July 15 to July 29, 1988.
 The tournament featured five wrestlers in a single block, with the winner becoming the number one contender to IWGP Heavyweight Champion Tatsumi Fujinami for August 8.

+World Cup Tournament

 1989

 The 1989 World Cup Tournament was held from November 24 to December 7, 1989.
 The tournament featured 20 wrestlers in four blocks of five each.

+G1 Climax

 1991

-The 1991 G1 Climax was a round-robin tournament consisting of two four-man blocks, and running from August 7 to August 11, 1991.
+The inaugural G1 Climax was a round-robin tournament consisting of two four-man blocks, and running from August 7 to August 11, 1991.